OSTEOARTHRITIS OF THE HIP AND KNEE – PART 2

 Although more quality research (peer review) needs to be conducted, one study did show that manual therapy combined with exercise reduced the need for surgery by 75%.
-(21) Other studies have shown that the combination of treating hip or knee OA with manual therapy and exercise is far more effective than using just exercises.
+(21) Other studies have shown that treating hip or knee OA with manual therapy and exercise is far more effective than just exercises.
 (22)

-An important point to note is that even though OA directly affects the joints, manual therapy must also be directed towards the surrounding soft-tissue structures.
-This is in order to address both joint stability and shock absorption.
+An important point to note is that even though OA directly affects the joints, manual therapy must also be directed toward the surrounding soft-tissue structures.
+This is to address both joint stability and shock absorption capacity.

 The following videos demonstrate common procedures that we use to address osteoarthritis for the hip and knees or our patients.

 Mobilizing the Hip Joint - Motion Specific Release™ (MSR)

 Hip mobility is a crucial aspect of your body’s kinetic chain.
 Since no joint operates in isolation, a lack of hip mobility will affect the function of your knees, ankles, low back, and even the structures of your upper extremity.
 The hip joint is a ball-and-socket synovial joint that is designed to allow for multiaxial motion while transferring load between the upper and lower extremities.
 The fibrocartilaginous rim of the acetabulum adds depth and stability to the acetabulofemoral joint.

 The objective of joint mobilization is to reverse adverse physiological changes by promoting movement between capsular fibers.
 Joint mobilization can gradually cause the rearrangement of collagen tissue to increase mobility.
 Improving joint mobility is critical to effectively address the body's entire kinetic chain needs.
 If we don't address restrictions in joint mobility, we significantly reduce the effectiveness of any myofascial treatment.